Casault v. Freddie Mac et al.

 In re Park West Galleries Marketing & Sales Practices Litigation

 Defended two international cruise lines in multidistrict class litigation concerning marketing and sales practices for on-board art auctions.
-Successfully moved to dismiss all claims based on contractual limitations periods in cruise contracts.
+Successfully moved to dismiss all claims based on contractual limitations periods.
 (W.D.
 Wash.
 2010)

 In re Xbox 360 Scratched Disc Litigation